Koatty/koatty_container/docs/api/koatty_container.container.gettype.md

 ## Container.getType() method

-get component type from class
+Get the component type of target class or object.

 **Signature:**